The Best of Chicago in 3 Days Itinerary

 This 57-acre park comprises the southeast corner of the celebrated urban Grant Park, along the Michigan Lake waterfront.
-It houses 3 of the city's most famous museums, Shedd Aquarium, Adler Planetarium, and the Field Museum of Natural History.Navy Pier:
+It houses 3 of the city's most famous museums, Shedd Aquarium, Adler Planetarium, and The Field Museum.

 It's the name of Chicago's most popular residential neighborhood for young singles and families, and also the name of the huge park that borders this neighborhood to the east.
 The park is home to one of the nation's oldest zoos.

 The Hilton Chicago is located in the South Loop, right by Museum Campus, making it perfect for families who are headed to the major museums.
 It's also close to Grant Park, where kids can run around.
 The hotel itself features magnificent public areas like the Grand Stair Lobby and the Grand Ballroom, but the rest of the hotel is pretty typical of any modern hotel chain.
 It's a big and busy place, ideal for family vacations, but not for romantic getaways.Central Loop Hotel

 Located in the center of the Loop (of course) this hotel is walking distance from The Willis Tower (former Sears Tower) and the Magnificent Mile.
 In the hotel you'll find comfortable and stylish furnishings, an on-site Elephant & Castle, and a 24-hour concierge.
 It's a good value for the clean rooms, helpful staff, and prime location.The Tremont Chicago Hotel at Magnificent Mile